tcjcodes/nutritional-therapy-site/src/content/about/index.md

 There is no one perfect diet for everyone, so we work with you to find the ideal whole food diet that will enhance your bodies ability to heal.
 We also use professional grade supplements to target the nutrients that your body is looking for to help it achieve balance. ​

-​"All Disease begins in the Gut"- Hippocrates
+*​"All Disease begins in the Gut."* -Hippocrates